rebl0x3r/aut0_mak3r/README.md

 # Disclaimer

-  Use this tool for purposes only .:-) 🕵️‍♂️
-  If you do any illegal attacks, i am not responsible for your tasks.
+  Use this tool for educational purposes only .:-) 🕵️‍♂️ If you do any illegal attacks, i am not responsible for your tasks.
   Use this tool correctly, and do not re-upload it on your github repository without permissions.